coleifer/flask-peewee/docs/database.rst

 The Peewee database wrapper provides a thin layer of integration between flask apps and the peewee orm.

+The database wrapper is important because it ensures that a database connection is created for every incoming request, and closed upon request completion.
+It also provides a subclass of ``Model`` which works with the database specified in your app's configuration.

+Most features of ``flask-peewee`` require a database wrapper, so you very likely always create one.

+The database wrapper reads its configuration from the Flask application.
+The configuration requires only two arguments, but any additional arguments will be passed to the database driver when connecting:

+`name`
+    The name of the database to connect to (or filename if using sqlite3)

+`engine`
+    The database driver to use, must be a subclass of ``peewee.Database``.

 .. code-block:: python

     from flask import Flask